d4wae89d498/rir/readme.md

 # Reflective IR

-Experimental compiler pipelines written in C99 using [STC](https://github.com/stclib/STC).
+Experimental compiler pipelines lib written in C99 using [STC](https://github.com/stclib/STC).

+The CLI is built using C23.

 ## Goals